-Clarksville is the 5th largest city in Tennessee and it is among the fastest growing communities in the country.
-WalletHub.com has ranked Clarksville among the 2017 top 100 recession-recovered mid-sized communities in the United States.
+Clarksville, Tennessee is vibrant city located 45 miles northwest of Nashville on I-24 and 61 miles southwest of Bowling Green, Kentucky.
+Clarksville is the fifth largest city in Tennessee and is among the fastest-growing communities in the country.
+WalletHub.com ranked Clarksville among the 2017 top 100 recession-recovered, mid-sized communities in the United States.

 Working in Clarksville